sebymiano/un-orchestrator/use-cases/elastic_router/deployment_scripts/README.md

 ## Description of Scripts
 There are three scripts intended to perform different task towards the creation of virtual environment for ER-demo in guest virtual machine.

-* **Vagrantfile**: It fetches an image of ubuntu/trusty64 from Vagrant registry and triggers deployment scripts in it.
-The memory and number of cores assignment for guest machine are performed in this script.
-These parameters can be set through command line arguments as explained later in this section.
+* **Vagrantfile**: It fetches an image of ubuntu/trusty64 from Vagrant registry and triggers the execution deployment scripts in it.
+This script configures memory and number of cores assiged to guest machine.
+These parameters can be set through command line arguments as explained later in next section.
-* **provioning/deploy.py**: A Python script that handles deployment of components including cadvisor, ramon, piplinedb, opentsdb, doubledecker, ovs, mmp, ctrl_app, and aggregator.
-It clones the github repo and locally builds docker image of components.
-This gives developers option to modified cloned github code of any component and build a new docker image of the component.
-It is possible to provide branch name of github repo to be cloned using command line argument (detail comes later).
-For some components which are not supposed to be modified in general, already built images are pulled from docker registry at gitlab.testbed.se:5000 (login credentials are provided at command line as explained later).
-In addition, this script also install *docker-engine* and *git* packages on the guest machine.
+* **provioning/deploy.py**: A Python script that handles deployment of components including cadvisor, ramon, pipelinedb, opentsdb, doubledecker, ovs, mmp, ctrl_app, and aggregator.
+It clones the github repositoryof un-orchestrator and locally builds docker image of components.
+This gives developers an option to modify cloned github source code of a component and rebuild a new docker image from the modified source code.
+For some components which are not supposed to be modified in general, their already built images are pulled from docker registry at *gitlab.testbed.se:5000*.
+In addition, this script also installs *docker-engine* and *git* packages on the guest virtual machine.
-* **provioning/install-playbook.yml**: A YML script that is fed to [Ansible](https://www.ansible.com/) for automated installation of orchestrator and its prerequisites including various Linux/Python packages.
+* **provioning/install-playbook.yml**: A YML script that is fed to [Ansible](https://www.ansible.com/) tool for automated deployment of the Orchestrator and its prerequisites including various Linux/Python packages.

 ## Usage
-There are certain command line parameters which help customize the virtual environment.
-A list with description is provided below.
+There are certain command line parameters which help customize the virtual environment to be created.
+A list along with description is provided below.

 * **--vm-memory**: configures RAM (in MegaBytes) for the guest virtual machine.
-The default value is 1024 that accounts for 1GB RAM value.
+The default value is 1024 that accounts for 1GB of RAM.
 * **--vm-cores**: configures number of CPU cores to be assigned to the guest virtual machine.
 The default value is 1.
 * **--github-branch**: specifies which branch of [UN-orchestrator repository](https://github.com/netgroup-polito/un-orchestrator.git) should be cloned for building docker images from the source code.
 The default value is *new_elastic_router*.
 The repository is cloned in guest virtual machine under the path */opt/unify/un-orchestrator*.
-* **--docker-registry-username**: used to specify username at Acreo's docker registry *gitlab.testbed.se:5000/*.
-This information is used to pull docker images for certain components.
+* **--docker-registry-username**: used to specify username for login at Acreo's docker registry *gitlab.testbed.se:5000/*.
+A login is required to pull docker images for certain components.
 This is a mandatory argument.
-* **--docker-registry-password**: used to specify password corresponding to above username at Acreo's docker registry *gitlab.testbed.se:5000/*.
+* **--docker-registry-password**: used to specify password corresponding to above username for login at Acreo's docker registry *gitlab.testbed.se:5000/*.
 This is also a mandatory argument.

 ### Up and Running
 The following command is used to start the process of building virtual environment where guest virtual machine is configured to use 1GB RAM and 2 CPU cores.